 Amazon

 Say hi to the dogs!
-Amazon uses its 404 pages to provide you some insight into their company culture along with cute puppy pictures.
+Amazon uses its 404 pages to provide you with some insight into its company culture along with cute puppy pictures.
 Besides, Amazon immediately apologizes for the error – with a ‘SORRY' message informing the user that they are not on the right page.

 Adobe